-Posted In: Education Support Professionals, ESEA/NCLB, Higher Education, Retired Educators, South Dakota, Utah
+Posted In: Alabama, Alaska, Education Support Professionals, ESEA/NCLB, Higher Education, Retired Educators, Tennessee, Texas, Wisconsin

 by Brian Washington/Photo courtesy of Texas State Teachers Association

 A wide spectrum of pro-public education supporters are standing up for students and against plans to siphon away millions of dollars from public schools to hand over to private schools through vouchers and tuition tax credits.

 In Indiana, hundreds turned out at the State Capitol Tuesday, March 20, as part of the Save Our Schools rally to demand that Governor Mike Pence and the state legislature invest in our public schools.
 Lawmakers are trying to expand the state’s voucher program — which is already the largest in the country and drains dwindling money from public school budgets — to include up to 9,000 students, or about 5,000 more than last year.
 Also, leaders in the House have a bill to expand the program by another 6,000 students — even though a new study shows that only 28 percent of Hoosier residents support the expansion and 31 percent oppose it.